 We envision a fair, inclusive, and competitive food and agriculture system that respects our land, natural resources, and neighbors around the world.

-We understand that discrimination against Black farmers, Indigenous communities and people of color are symptoms of the same extractive mindset that degrades the land, abuses animals and traps rural communities in cycles of poverty and social strife.
+We understand that discrimination against Black farmers, Indigenous communities, and people of color are symptoms of the same extractive mindset that degrades the land, abuses animals, and traps rural communities in cycles of poverty and social strife.
 We cannot solve one of these issues without considering all of them.
-We can build a more just food system by considering each issue, elevating the work of groups experiencing hardships and generating solutions on the ground, and developing a common narrative that brings these diverse stakeholders together.
+We can only achieve a more just food system by considering each issue, elevating the work of groups experiencing hardships and generating solutions on the ground, and developing a common narrative that brings these diverse stakeholders together.

 “No market currently exists to set a fair price for our farmers and ranchers to be paid.”
 Senator Cory Booker describes how Farm Action inspired him to take on corporate monopolies in agriculture.